hashsequence/avgCableDiameterApi/README.md

 from the oden api, we would not be able to reliably call the oden api the same number of times per minute.
 In one one minute window, oden api may be called
 59 times and in the future in another one minute window, there might be 57 calls, which is the nature of real time feed.

+* format of response, it was not specified what type of response the http web api will serve, so I implemented a conigurable option to respond with a json or a plainText, the value will be a float64

 ### local development environment

 * Ubuntu 16.04